shubh-learner/ML-AlgorithmCompare/README.md

 * It impliments and compares the different Classification Machine learning algorithms.
 * The dataset used in the app is taken from UCI.

-Please click on the below URL to go to the Web App: http://mlcompare.herokuapp.com/
+# Please click on the below URL for the LIVE demo:
+http://mlcompare.herokuapp.com/